Why is my toilet leaking water

 Plumbing

-The answer to 'why is my toilet leaking water' is that there are several common causes, including a worn-out flapper, a loose tank-to-bowl connection, or a cracked tank or bowl.
-Leaks can lead to water damage and high water bills, so it's important to address them promptly.
+The answer to 'why is my toilet leaking water' is that there are several common causes, including a worn flapper, a loose toilet tank, or a cracked toilet bowl.
+Symptoms can include water pooling around the base of the toilet or water dripping from the tank.

 Frequently Asked Questions